Appraisal/ Valuation Services

 According to this method, the share value is estimated by reliance on calculating the share return expected for one year and multiplied by the applicable profitability multiplier of the same companies trading in the stock exchange and having the same business.
 This method depends on the return expected for one year and neglects the growth potentials of the company in the coming years.
 It is based on the current market circumstances, which may not efficiently reflect the prices, and assumes the market efficiency, i.e. the trading companies represent their production sector.

 The share return expected for one year = The share quota in cash dividends + reserves + the profitability multiplier earnings for an outstanding share = the share market price divided by the share dividend or the reciprocal of investment rate.

 6- Evaluation method by the company’s net market value:

 It is similar to the replacement method previously discussed.
-Yet, it deals with the company with the purpose of liquidation not re-formation; i.e. it disregards items of the value components such as the costs of license, construction, feasibility, which should be considered in the replacement value.
-This method comes under the same censures that face the historic and current evaluation methods.
+Yet, it deals with the company with the purpose of liquidation, not re-formation; i.e. it disregards items of the value components such as the costs of a license, construction, feasibility, which should be considered in the replacement value.
+This method comes under the same censures that face historic and current evaluation methods.

 7- Evaluation method by the company’s remaining value: